-During the financial year, the regulatory reserve held against expected credit losses is reduced to 0%, a Covid-19 related measure to drawdown prudential buffers as permitted by BNM.
+In the previous financial year, the regulatory reserve held against expected credit losses is reduced to 0% as part of Covid-19 related measures to drawdown prudential buffers as permitted by BNM.

-- (b) The FVOCI reserve comprises the cumulative net change in the fair value of financial assets at fair value through other comprehensive income. - (c) The retained profits of the Bank as at 31 March 2021 and 31 March 2020 are distributable profits and may be distributed as dividends under the single-tier system.
+- (b) The FVOCI reserve comprises the cumulative net change in the fair value of financial assets at fair value through other comprehensive income. - (c) The retained profits of the Bank as at 31 March 2022 and 31 March 2021 represent distributable profits and may be distributed as dividends under the single-tier system.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2021
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2022